h4kuna/exchange/README.md

 -------
 [![Build Status](https://travis-ci.org/h4kuna/exchange.png)](https://travis-ci.org/h4kuna/exchange)

 Exchange is PHP script works with currencies.
-This extension is for [Nette framework 2+](http://nette.org/).
+This extension is primary for [Nette framework 2+](http://nette.org/), but you can use without Nette for another framework or [without framework](https://github.com/h4kuna/exchange/tree/master/NoFramework).

 Installation to project
 -----------------------